African Dunn’s Lark (Eremalauda dunni) was discovered at Merzouga in April 2010.

-Hans Matheve and his friends recorded a single bird on 16 April 2011.
-He wrote in his trip report: “Closer to the main road (31.2288,-4.1279) we were able to get great views for all of some African Desert Warblers and a Dunn’s Lark was a very unexpected bonus bird!
+- Hans Matheve and his friends recorded a single bird on 16 April 2011.
+Hans wrote in his trip report: “Closer to the main road (31.2288,-4.1279), we were able to get great views for all of some African Desert Warblers and a Dunn’s Lark was a very unexpected bonus bird!
 Previous years there have been some documented breeding records, so it seems they are still around…”

-So, Dunn’s Larks were seen near Merzouga in 2011, if you have seen the species there this year, please comment below or send us an email to add the information.
+If you have seen the species in this region, please comment below or send us an email to add the information.
+Thanks!